 Corpuscularia taylorii (N.E.Br.)
 Schwantes

-Corpuscularia taylorii is a succulent plant up to 8 inches (20 cm) tall, very similar to Corpuscularia lehmannii.
-C. taylorii has longer internodes, whereas the C. lehmannii is more compact.
-Nice compact grey-green leaves grow in a ground cover mat like form.
-In full sun this plant will get various tones of pink, purple and red.
-The flower is white to pale yellow, daisy-like, up to 1.6 inches (4 cm) in diameter.
+Corpuscularia taylorii is a succulent plant that forms a mat of branched ascending stems with lovely grey-green leaves.
+It is similar to Corpuscularia lehmannii but has longer internodes, whereas C. lehmannii is more compact.
+The leaves will get shades of pink, purple, and red in the full sun.
+Flowers are white to pale yellow, daisy-like, up to 1.6 inches (4 cm) in diameter, and appear in spring and summer.

 USDA hardiness zone 8b to 10b: from 15 °F (−9.4 °C) to 40 °F (+4.4 °C).